When do World Models Successfully Learn Dynamical Systems?: Empirical Results

-Fig. \ref{fig:heat_residues} shows how the error evolves against steps for stochastic gradient descent via the Adam \cite{adam} optimiser.
+\paragraph{Autoregressive Learning.} Fig. \ref{fig:heat_residues} shows how the error evolves against steps for stochastic gradient descent via the Adam \citep{adam} optimiser.
 The model shows a clear improvement as history size increases, but past the compression factor of $16$, increasing the history size provides no benefit, as discussed in Section \ref{sec:theory}.
 In particular, the lines representing a history size of $16$ and $20$ have converged by the end of training.
 Note also that the model performs poorly for an unmodified (non-observable) heat operator.
+This demonstrates that observability is a necessary condition for learning, as stated in Section~\ref{sec:theory}, and adding more information beyond simply satisfying observability doesn't change the end result.